Military Child Sex Crime Lawyer

-A conviction for a sex crime involving a child has the potential to ruin your career in the military, to undermine everything you have spent years working so hard to achieve and even to follow you for the rest of your life as a civilian.
-If you are found guilty of a crime such as one of the following, you would almost certainly be required to register as a sex offender with the local law enforcement agency wherever you chose to live after your discharge from the Armed Forces:
+A conviction for a sex crime involving a child will not only ruin your career in the military, it will undermine everything you have spent years working so hard to achieve and even follow you for the rest of your life as a civilian.
+If you are found guilty of a crime such as one of the following, you would most likely face a significant period of confinement, a punitive discharge as well as being required to register as a sex offender with the state law enforcement agency wherever you chose to live after completion of your sentence to confinement or discharge from the Armed Forces:

 The military justice system takes a tough stance against sex crimes involving children, with possible penalties ranging as high as life in prison without the possibility of parole.
-You absolutely must exercise your right to retain legal representation by hiring a military criminal defense attorney if you are accused of committing an act of sexual assault against:
+You absolutely must exercise your right to retain legal representation by hiring a highly experienced military criminal defense attorney who has secured full acquittals in numerous fully contested child sex offense cases.
+If you are accused of committing an act of sexual assault against: